Sparksbox

 Some brands think they can solve this with a disclaimer: "These statements have not been evaluated by the FDA."

-Regulators aren't buying it.
-If the chatbot generates therapeutic language *before* the disclaimer loads, the damage is done.
-If the bot's responses are contextual and personalized to a customer's stated condition, a blanket disclaimer at the bottom of the page doesn't shield the company.
+Regulators and plaintiffs are unlikely to treat a disclaimer as a magic shield.
+If the chatbot generates therapeutic language before the disclaimer loads, the damage is done.
+If the bot's responses are contextual and personalized to a customer's stated condition, a blanket disclaimer at the bottom of the page doesn't answer the real question: why did the bot make the claim?

 For cannabis, it's worse.
 Therapeutic claims aren't just a marketing violation.
 They can trigger product liability lawsuits.
 A customer claims the product didn't deliver the "calming" effect the chatbot promised.
 They claim injury, reliance, damages.